xvaldetaro/purescript-hyrule-paraglider/README.md

 * A collection of functions that mimick Rx Operators and can be used to manipulate `Emitter` from `halogen-subscription`.
 * Few methods to help interop `Emitter` and `Aff`.

+Refer to Rx's documentation for the similar methods.

 ### Rx Operators:
 ```
 rxDelay :: ∀ a.
 Milliseconds -> Emitter a -> Emitter a